microtrain/bootcamp/GLOSSARY.md

     * Model - The data layer.
 This could provide connections to an API, database, csv file,etc.
     * Controller - Business/control logic.
     * View - The presentation layer.
 This could be a web page, json output, a pdf, spreadsheet, etc.

+## MySQL

+An open source RDBMS currently under the control of Oracle.

+#RDBMS

+Software aimed at managing a data store consisting of relation data.

+ex.
+MySQL, Postgres, Oracle, SQL Server

 ## URI